["plan"]

 17. Cranberry Martini

-Whatever the festive theme or occasion, the one cocktail you can always count on is a Cranberry Martini.
-They’re easy to shake up and your guests will always feel like you’ve gone the extra mile.
-You can use sweetened or unsweetened cranberry juice depending on your preference.
+Whatever the festive theme or occasion, the cocktail you can always count on is a Cranberry Martini.
+It’s easy to shake up but your guests will feel like you’ve gone the extra mile.
+You can use sweetened or unsweetened cranberry juice, depending on your preference.
 If you want to make it extra fancy, then rim the glass with sugar and a touch of cinnamon.

 18. Clover Club

 A raspberry cocktail with a 1920s gentleman’s club theme?
 It’s a thing!
-The pretty Clover Club cocktail might seem a little girly, but it was actually the drink of choice of a bunch of rather strapping lads back in the early 1900s.
-This picture-perfect drink tastes as delicious as it looks — like raspberry ice cream that has been infused with a kiss of gin, yet not too sweet.
-Perfection!
+While the pretty Clover Club cocktail might seem a little girly, back in the early 1900s, it was the go-to drink of a group of gentlemen who liked to hang out at a hotel in Philadelphia.
+And yes, it tastes as delicious as it looks ― like raspberry ice cream infused with a kiss of gin.

-There you have it – 18 very merry Christmas gin cocktails to serve over the festive season.
-Remember to tag us in your Xmas Insta snaps, and sign up for our newsletter so you can get holly jolly articles like this bob-sledding right into your inbox! 🎅🎄
+There you have it ― 18 Christmas gin cocktails to serve over the festive season.
+Remember to sign up for our newsletter so you can get holly jolly articles like this bobsledding right into your inbox!
+In the meantime, visit the Bulldog Gin website (opens in new window) to stock up on your festive essentials.

 FREQUENTLY ASKED QUESTIONS